TylerLu/Huddle/README.md

 * SharePoint lists should be created on SharePoint associating with Huddle AAD.

-An Azure Subscription is required to deployment the Azure components.
+An Azure Subscription is required to deploy the Azure components.
 We will use the [ARM Template](azuredeploy.json) to deploy these Azure components automatically.

 Please download files in `/Files` folder to your computer.